-TransAlta and its employees and contractors shall ensure that material, non-public information ("inside information"), is disclosed only in accordance with the applicable securities laws and regulations.
-No employee shall use inside information for personal profit or take advantage of inside information by providing information to others.
-For further guidance, refer to the Insider Trading Policy for TransAlta Corporation or TransAlta Renewables (linked below), which includes the blackout periods.
+Personnel shall ensure that material, non-public information ("inside information") is used and disclosed only in accordance with applicable securities laws and regulations.
+No Personnel shall use inside information for personal profit or take advantage of inside information by providing information to others.
+For further guidance, refer to TransAlta's Insider Trading Policy, which includes prescribed blackout periods.